What Age Should You Start Wearing Cologne?

 How Old Do Boys Start Wearing Cologne?

-However, the age at which boys start wearing cologne can vary depending on their cultural and social background.
+Boys typically start wearing cologne during their teenage years, which can range from around 13 to 16 years old and beyond.
+However, the appropriate age can vary based on factors such as personal preferences, cultural norms, maturity level, and individual circumstances.
 Similarly, in some Middle Eastern cultures, it’s customary for boys to start wearing fragrances from the age of 10.

 Parents can also play a role in introducing their sons to fragrances.
 They may buy them a bottle of cologne as a gift, or encourage them to experiment with different scents.
 However, it’s important for parents to educate their children on the proper use of cologne, as wearing too much or using a scent that’s too strong can be overwhelming and unpleasant for those around them.